 Where does trash come from?
 What happens to it after we throw it away?
 Provide each group a bag of trash that was collected on the schoolyard and in the community.

-Materials Manager Grab a large piece of butcher paper to serve as your group’s work station.
+Materials Manager.
+Grab a large piece of butcher paper to serve as your group’s workstation.
 You may choose to work anywhere in the classroom where your group will have enough space.
 Gather your team’s trash out of the bag and place it on the butcher paper.
 Gather the rest of your materials.
 Make sure everyone is wearing their gloves.

-Checker

 5 MINUTES

+Checker.
 Lead your team in laying out each piece of trash so that it is visible and there is enough space to begin forming groups.

 EXPLORE 20 MINUTES TOTAL

-5 MINUTES Developing Questions
+5 MINUTES- Developing Questions

-Observer, lead your fellow students in understanding that not all trash is the same.
+Observer.
+Lead your fellow students in understanding that not all trash is the same.
 Describe the different pieces of trash your team is working with.
 How are they similar?
 How are they different?

-Recorder
+Recorder.
 Observe and ask questions- What questions do you have about the items of trash?
 How are some pieces of trash similar?
 How are they different?
 Record responses on the lab sheets.

 15 MINUTES

+Checker

-CHECKER With the team, describe the types of groups you will create for you trash.
+With the team, describe the types of groups you will create for you trash.
 Sort out the trash according to these categories.
 Teams are permitted to share their questions and investigate their peers responses- TRAVELER (SPY)

-RECORDER Write down what pieces of trash the team places under each category.
+Recorder.
+Write down what pieces of trash the team places under each category.

 EXPLAIN/ ELABORATE 15 Minutes total